 The Best and Worst Prenatal Vitamin article has been the most requested article that I have written so far.
-I didn’t want to disappoint with this article, so I put extensive time and research to outline everything needed for healthy development, the optimal amounts of every nutrient based on research, and correct forms of the nutrients for building healthy babies worldwide.
+I didn’t want to disappoint with this article, so I put extensive time and research to outline everything needed to choose the best prenatal vitamins.
+I’ve included the optimal amounts of every nutrient based on research and correct forms of the nutrients for building healthy babies worldwide.
 By taking these steps, I believe we can begin to reduce the disease statistics dramatically in one generation.

 The Importance of Prenatal Nutrition

 Risk factors for heart disease, high blood pressure, cancer, diabetes, allergies, asthma, mental illness, PCOS, and obesity have been consistently been linked in research studies to prenatal nutrition during the first 9 months of pregnancy.

 Women who take multivitamins may be less likely to experience ovulatory infertility; women who take six or more tablets had the lowest relative risk for infertility.
 This shows you the importance of supplementation from the beginning of conception.